NAMGroup/MultiPDUsSelection/README.md

-# MultiPDUsSelection — UE-Driven Latency-Aware Slice Selection
+# MultiPDUsSelection — UE Driven Latency Aware Slice Selection

 A UE-side system for 5G network slicing that keeps a device's traffic on the best-performing slice.
 Multiple PDU sessions are established simultaneously, one